charlesosj/Nao/README.md

 Everything launched from the code folder

 Behaviors.py
-when run robot will stand up and  enable all joints.. on exit will sit down and disable joints python behaviors.py 10.18.12.56 (Robot IP)
+when run robot will stand up and  enable all joints.. on exit will sit down and disable joints python behaviors.py --ip 10.18.12.56 (Robot IP)

-rostopic pub -1 /nao_behavior/run std_msgs/String -- 'System/animations/Stand/Emotions/Neutral/Hello_1'
-Behaviors can be queued
-you can replace the string with wakeup
+publishing to /nao_behavior/add of type String Behaviors can be queued you can replace the string with wakeup